Contact

 Biography

 Pianist SooJin Anjou enjoys an astonishingly varied and extensive international career as soloist, chamber musician and partner in diverse interdisciplinary projects.
 Born in South Korea, she was educated in the United States, Hungary and Germany, where her main teachers were Ferenc Rados, Klaus Hellwig and Jacob Lateiner.
-She graduated from the Juilliard School as the only person in that school's century-old history to win both of Juilliard’s undergraduate commencement prizes, for achievement and leadership in music and the liberal arts.
+She graduated from the Juilliard School as the only person in that institution's history to win both of its undergraduate commencement prizes, for achievement and leadership in music and the liberal arts.
 While still a student, she was prominently featured in Asahi-TV’s documentary “New York, New Yorkers”, which was televised in many parts of Asia and released on DVD.

 SooJin Anjou is an avid performer of contemporary music, and composers have been entrusting their work to her since she was a teenager.
 She has premiered works by, among others, Valentin Silvestrov, Elena Kats-Chernin and David Del Tredici.
 In 2019, her world-premiere recording of the complete piano works of electronic music legend Morton Subotnick was released to great critical acclaim (“a magical, beguiling release” — Wire Magazine).